The Creation of the Traveling Gingerbread

+The Creation of the Traveling Gingerbread

-My fiancé, Mitch, and I have been traveling together over 6 years and so far have explored 17 countries.
-Living and working full-time in Pittsburgh, PA, we travel as much as our vacation days and finances allow.
-We cram each adventure with activities, tours, and experiences to maximize our time.
-We always try to visit to a local brewery and can’t walk by an Irish pub without stopping in for a pint of Guinness.
+    My fiancé, Mitch, and I have been traveling together over 6 years and so far

+    have explored 17 countries.
+Living and working full-time in Pittsburgh, PA, we

+    travel as much as our vacation days and finances allow.
+We cram each adventure

+    with activities, tours, and experiences to maximize our time.
+We always try to

+    visit to a local brewery and can’t walk by an Irish pub without stopping in for

+    a pint of Guinness.

     I love running and have completed a full and many half marathons.
-I also crave the physical and mental benefits of practicing yoga.
-After a day of managing a commercial real estate office, I spend many evenings curled up on the couch with a cup of tea and a good book.
-I read all the time; travel, historical fiction, murder mysteries, thrillers, magazines, and occasionally science fiction if someone convinces me it’s a good book.
-Currently I am taking a break from Pinterest, but it didn’t stop me from converting our dining table into a wedding craft table and I have a closet is full of knitted scarves I don’t know what to do with.
+I also crave

+    the physical and mental benefits of practicing yoga.
+After a day of managing the

+    office operations of a commercial real estate office, I spend many evenings

+    curled up on the couch with a cup of tea and a good book.
+I read all the time;

+    travel, historical fiction, mysteries, thrillers, magazines, and occasionally

+    science fiction if someone convinces me it’s a good book.
+Currently I am taking

+    a break from Pinterest, but it didn’t stop me from converting our dining table

+    into a wedding craft table and I have a closet is full of knitted scarves I

+    don’t know what to do with.